willy-wagtail/windfarm/README.md

     - Also, if floating point precision matters, then calculations are a concern for the UI.
 Explore using BigInt, or libraries like bigdecimal js, or just doing it in backend.

 - Backend data, such as list of windfarms, and meter readings are not subject to change, and can be aggresively cached, either using a service with rxjs subjects, angular/pwa setup with service workers, or other means.
+Ideally backend caching too.

 - Cypress e2e testing.